aetperf/aetperf.github.io/_posts/2022-12-21-Dijkstra-s-algorithm-in-Cython-part-1-3.md

 ## Execution timings

 Let's compare the two approaches on the USA network, 57708624 edges and 23947347 vertices.
+These algoritms have two distinct phases: *setup* and *run*.
+During the setup phase, the graph data structured are prepared for the algorithm to run.
+This setup phase only needs to be run once for any number of calls to the `path_length` functions.
+In the following, we only measure the execution time of the `run` phase.

 <p align="center">
   <img width="400" src="/img/2022-12-21_01/heap_init_strategy.jpg" alt="heap init strategy">